eclipse-tractusx/sldt-discovery-finder/docs/2-architecture-constraints.md

 ### Overall Architecture

-A consumer sends a request to the Discovery Finder with a catalogue of a certain types e.g., "bpid", "oen".
+A consumer sends a request to the Discovery Finder with a catalogue of a certain type e.g., "bpid", "oen".
 The Discovery Finder responses with a list of endpoints of BPN Discoveries which provide BPNs for these kind of types.
 Subsequently the consumer sends a request to the given BPN Discoveries.
-If the BPN Discovery finds a matching entries he returns a List of BPNs.
+If the BPN Discovery finds matching entries he returns a List of BPNs.
 With the given BPN the consumer can search for EDCs at the EDC Discovery according to this BPN.

 ### Overall-View